By Jessica Russo

 Planning?
 All taken care of.

 Hotels?
 Check.
 Transportation?
 Check.
 Sightseeing?
 Check.
-With all of the nitty-gritty details in place, your biggest concerns will be figuring out where to eat dinner and snapping the best photos.
+With all of the nitty-gritty details in place, your biggest concerns will be figuring out where to eat dinner and snap the best photos.

 Traveling is a little bit like the holidays.
 You spend months preparing for an event that's over before you know it.
 Our theory?
 Don't spend energy on preparation.
 By allowing your guide to take the reigns, all you need to do is pack your bags, get to the airport, and focus on being present in a new destination.